 - Roadrunner Portraits

-There are other resource materials in the New Faculty Academy Blackboard page that we encourage you to review.
-In addition, throughout the year you will be required to attend six (6) additional sessions that focus on teaching, research and other important topics.
+There are other resource materials in the New Faculty Academy Canvas page that we encourage you to review.
+In addition, throughout the year you will be required to attend four (4) additional sessions that focus on teaching, research and other important topics.
 More information will be provided later.

+To reach our aspirational levels of excellence, we will continue to advance how we mentor graduate, doctoral and post-doctoral trainees and support the development of faculty mentoring skills.
 As a new member of the UTSA Faculty Nation, we strive to provide you with tools and resources to contribute to your success, not only as a new faculty member, but also to further your career success.
 We have implemented complimentary university-wide mentoring programs.
 You can find information about these UTSA mentoring programs at the Faculty Mentoring Hub.
-As part of your welcome to UTSA we will be making available Peer Mentoring Teams for each new faculty member.
-The purpose of the Onboarding Peer Mentoring Team is to provide small groups of 3-5 new faculty, from across the university, an opportunity to get to know one another and support each other as you transition to being a Roadrunner.
-You will have a Peer Mentor who is a current experienced faculty member at UTSA.
-Your Peer Mentor will support your group by facilitating conversations about how UTSA works, where to find things/people, and getting you acquainted with the area.
+As part of your welcome to UTSA each new faculty member will be a part of a peer mentoring team.
+The purpose of the Onboarding Peer Mentoring Team is to provide small groups of 3-5 new faculty in your college an opportunity to get to know faculty within your colleges and provide support as you transition to being a Roadrunner.
+You will have a college assigned Peer Mentor who is a current experienced faculty member at UTSA.
+Your Peer Mentor will support your group by facilitating conversations about how UTSA works, where to find resources/people, and getting you acquainted with the area.

 The following sets of PMTs will be formed:

-- New early-career faculty will be assigned a Peer Mentoring Team, which will be mentored by another early-career faculty member who has been at UTSA for a few years.
+- New early-career faculty will be assigned a Peer Mentoring Team within your college which will be mentored by another faculty member who has been at UTSA for several years.

-- New mid-career and senior faculty are offered the opportunity to participate in a Peer Mentoring Team for tenured faculty to learn about UTSA guided by an experienced senior faculty member.
+- New mid-career and full professor faculty are offered the opportunity to participate in a Peer Mentoring Team for tenured faculty to learn about UTSA guided by a professor level faculty member.

 - New Department Chairs will be assigned a Peer Mentoring Team, which will focus on acquainting you with your new Chair role.
-These PMTs will have experienced department chairs as Peer Mentors
+This PMT will have an experienced department chair as Peer Mentor.

 All of the Onboarding PMTs will be launched in August.
 Participants will receive an email with the names and contact emails for all of their PMT members.
 Peer Mentors for each team will be in touch to schedule initial meetings of the team.
 Teams will meet on a weekly or bi-monthly basis initially and then will adjust the frequency of the team meetings as the semester goes on.
 Teams will decide the modality of their own meetings (virtual, in person, mixed).